 2. Personalize your messages

-In order to compete with notifications such as messages from friends, family and coworkers, push notifications from brands must pay attention to the smallest details.
+Personalization is the key to improving engagement: in order to compete with notifications such as messages from friends, family and coworkers, push notifications from brands must pay attention to the smallest details.
 We can’t emphasize enough how critical it is to use accurate, person-level data to inform your notifications.
 Event parameters, language and life cycle are all great ways to make sure your message is as personal and targeted as possible.

 For example, just adding the receiver’s first name can help push notifications perform better (in some cases up to 4x better).
 Intercom is great for sending these targeted push notifications, but the advice remains the same no matter what tool you’re using.